Let’s take a look at this upcycled kitchen cart we finished for a client! It has some surprising details that you will love!

 See the new casters?
 They both have locks on them making this kitchen island so versatile!
 Lock it to stay put and unlock the casters to move the island to a new area.

-Let’s chat about some of the cute details we added to this kitchen island.
-See that rolling pin?
-The vintage 1950-1960’s rolling pin was cleaned up and sealed with General Finishes High Performance in Flat and attached to the apron of the kitchen island.
+Let’s chat about some of the cute details we added to this upcycled kitchen cart See that rolling pin?
+The vintage 1950-1960s rolling pin was cleaned up and sealed with General Finishes High Performance in Flat and attached to the apron of the kitchen island.

-Could there be a cuter way to hang a dish towel??
+Could there be a cuter way to hang a tea towel??
 How adorable is that!!
-Hubby made it stationary so the towel won’t spin off!
+Hubby made it stationary so the towel won’t spin-off!

 The next clever addition to the kitchen island was this garden tool handle!
 The original tool would have had a long pole with some sort of garden implement at the other end – maybe a spade or a three-pronged digger thingy?

 Who knows!!
 All we had in the workshop was the handle.
 Hubby is brilliant at adding these sorts of details to our reinvented pieces like this upcycled kitchen cart!

 The handle serves as an actual handle for the kitchen island when moving it around the kitchen or maybe out to the patio near the grill.